CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/10-implementing-role-based-access-control.md

 <br>

 ### manifest.yml
-Update `manifest.yml` to include configuration for the confidential security client identifier and secret required by RBAC [(help me)](../04-java-hello-world-service-example/08-creating-the-security-clients.md).
+For MSX <= 4.2 update `manifest.yml` to include configuration for the confidential security client identifier and secret required by RBAC [(help me)](../04-java-hello-world-service-example/08-creating-the-security-clients.md).

+For MSX >= 4.3 the security client will be created for you automatically.

 ```yml
 .